FAQ

 • compliance with the maximum price (4 000 €/MWh),

-• compliance with the ascending price trend for hourly standard orders for sales and the descending price trend for standard orders for purchases,
+• compliance with the ascending price trend for standard sell orders within hourly products and 15-minute products and a downward price trend for standard buy orders within hourly products and 15-minute products,

 • the current status of the financial guarantee (DFZ)